-The words “qital” and harb” are also used to emphasize war in the Quran.
-But the word “jihad” has become a subject of primary importance in the books written on this issue and as a result of this, all the wars in the name of “Islam” have been called by this name.
-But a person studying “the war/jihad in Islam” must take into consideration all the verses in which these words are used in the Quran.
+While the words “qital” and harb” emphasize war in the Quran, the word “jihad” has become a subject of primary importance in books written on this issue; as a result, all the wars in the name of “Islam” have been called “jihads”.
+But a person studying “war/jihad in Islam” must take into consideration all the verses in which these words are used in the Quran.

-Most people agree on the issue that –even though it was often different in practice- the Muslims are told to fight only in wars which are in the name of God and that they can not fight only for their own interests.
-However, the most important difference occurs when this question arises: “Is jihad a defensive war for Muslims or is it a war against the members of another religion just because they are not from the same religion?”
-If we look at the Quran as a whole, it is crystal clear that the war verses are only directed toward the people who have attacked Muslims.
+Most people agree that even though it was often different in practice, Muslims are permitted to fight only in wars which are in the name of God—they cannot fight for their own interests.
+However, the most important difference occurs when this question arises: “Is jihad a defensive war for Muslims or is it a war against non-Muslims (just because they are not Muslims)?”
+If we take the Quran as a whole, it is crystal clear that the war verses are directed only at people who have attacked Muslims.
 The two verses clarifying this subject are:

 So if you are oppressed, oppress those who oppress you to the same degree, and fear God and know that God is with those who are pious and follow the right path.